-Gently push the C-CARD into one of the two slots (1); push the C-CARD in as far as it will go, then move it to the bottom (2) to hold fixed into the slot (3).
+Open the doors and gently push the C-CARD into one of the two slots; push the C-CARD in as far as it will go to hold fixed into the slot (see left side of Fig. 2.6.1a).